jtwalters/jtwalters.github.io/source/About/index.markdown

 ## Hi.

-{% img right /images/joel-400x400.jpg 200 200 %}

-I'm Joel Walters, a web developer living in Seattle, WA.
+{% img headshot /images/joel-400x400.jpg %} I'm Joel Walters, a web developer living in Seattle, WA.

 A recent transplant to the Pacific Northwest, I lived most of my life in Charlotte, NC, and graduated from [UNCC](http://www.uncc.edu) with a degree in Computer Science.